Data Centers in Albania

 | Direct Cloud On-Ramps | 0 – as of September 2025 | Connectivity via private extensions to Sofia or Milan. |

-| Power Cost | $0.14/kWh – as of September 2025 | Dominated by hydroelectric generation. |
+| Power Cost | $0.14/kWh, as of September 2025 | Dominated by stable hydroelectric generation. |

-| Disaster Risk | Low (2.9/10) – as of September 2025 | Seismic activity is the primary natural concern. |
+| Disaster Risk | Low (2.9/10), as of September 2025 | Seismic activity is the primary structural concern. |

-| Tax Incentives | No – as of September 2025 | Standard corporate tax framework applies. |
+| Tax Incentives | No – as of September 2025 | Standard corporate framework applies without specific exemptions. |

-| Sales Tax | 20% VAT – as of September 2025 | Consistent national value-added tax rate. |
+| Sales Tax | 20% VAT, as of September 2025 | Consistent national value-added tax rate. |

 Network & Connectivity Ecosystem